geneontology/noctua-announcements/announcements/2026-09-24-group-selection.md

 ---
-title: Select and move groups of activities
+title: Select, move, copy, delete groups of activities within and across models
 level: success
 type: update
 apps: [vpe]
-testing: true
+starts: 2026-09-26
-expires: 2026-10-15
+expires: 2026-12-31
 ---

-You can now select several activities at once and move, copy, or delete them together, PowerPoint style.
+It is now possible to select several activities at once and move, copy, or delete them together.

-- **Select a group** by dragging a box around it, or shift-clicking activities one at a time.
-Drag the group and everything moves together, keeping its shape.
+- **Select a group** by drawing a box around it with your mouse, or by shift- or control-clicking activities one at a time.
+- **Move a group** by dragging the group moves all the nodes and relations together, keeping the shape constant.
-- **Copy and paste a whole region** — the activities and the relations between them — with `Ctrl+C` / `Ctrl+V`, the toolbar, or right-click.
-Paste works across models and shows you a preview of what you are about to create.
+- **Copy and paste nodes**: selected nodes can be copied either with `Ctrl+C` / `Ctrl+V`, the toolbar, or via the menu accessible by the right-click.
-  Bringing the evidence along is optional.
+  Paste works across models (single or multiple activity units plus relations).
+Evidence is copied by default, but that option can be unselected.
-- **Delete a selection** in one go, from the toolbar, the right-click menu, or the Delete key.
+- **Delete a selection** all nodes in the selection, including any relation between these nodes, can be deleted from the toolbar, the right-click menu, or the Delete key of your keyboard.
-- **Duplicate a selection** in place with `Ctrl+D`.
-- **Auto Layout** now tidies just your selection when you have one, and remembers the positions afterwards.
+- **Auto Layout** When nodes are selected, ` Auto Layout ` tidies only the selected nodes/relations, and remembers the new positions afterwards.
-- **The Select menu** picks activities out for you: all of them, the inverse of what is selected, or only those of a given type, missing evidence, or carrying comments.
-- **Search the model** from the toolbar to find an activity by term, term ID, PMID, or evidence.
-It tells you which field matched, and when several match it offers to select them all at once.

-Right-click paste no longer needs the clipboard permission that Firefox never granted.